mbsabath/large_data_in_R/Large-Data-in-R.md

 *Note: this section is an over simplification*

-This will be discussed more in oart 2, but when working with large data it’s important to have a sense of what computer memory is.
+This will be discussed more in part 2, but when working with large data it’s important to have a sense of what computer memory is.
 We can think of computer memory as a long tape.
 When data is loaded in to memory and assigned to a variable, such as when you run a line like